Steam (service): Storefront features

 In 2013, Steam began to accept player reviews of games.
 Other users can subsequently rate these reviews as helpful, humorous, or otherwise unhelpful, which are then used to highlight the most useful reviews on the game's Steam store page.
 Steam also aggregates these reviews and enables users to sort products based on this feedback while browsing the store.
 In May 2016, Steam further broke out these aggregations between all reviews overall and those made more recently in the last 30 days, a change Valve acknowledges to how game updates, particularly those in Early Access, can alter the impression of a game to users.
 To prevent observed abuse of the review system by developers or other third-party agents, Valve modified the review system in September 2016 to discount review scores for a game from users that activated the product through a product key rather than directly purchased by the Steam Store, though their reviews remain visible.
-Alongside this, Valve announced that it would end business relations with any developer or publisher that they have found to be abusing the review system.
+Alongside this, Valve announced that it would end business relations with any developer or publisher that they found to be abusing the review system.
 Separately, Valve has taken actions to minimize the effects of review bombs on Steam.
-In particular, Valve announced in March 2019 that it mark reviews they believe are "off-topic" as a result of a review bomb, and eliminate their contribution to summary review scores; the first such games they took action on with this was the Borderlands games after it was announced Borderlands 3 would be a timed-exclusive to the Epic Games Store.
+In particular, Valve announced in March 2019 that they mark reviews they believe are "off-topic" as a result of a review bomb, and eliminate their contribution to summary review scores; the first such games they took action on with this were the Borderlands games after it was announced Borderlands 3 would be a timed-exclusive to the Epic Games Store.
+In August 2025, Valve released the ability to filter reviews between languages.
+This was intended for users to get more accurate review scores based on their nationality, as poor localizations and other regional- or language-based differences can drastically affect reviews.

-During mid-2011, Valve began to offer free-to-play games, such as Global Agenda, Spiral Knights and Champions Online; this offer was linked to the company's move to make Team Fortress 2 a free-to-play title.
-Valve included support via Steamworks for microtransactions for in-game items in these games through Steam's purchasing channels, in a similar manner to the in-game store for Team Fortress 2.
-Later that year, Valve added the ability to trade in-game items and "unopened" game gifts between users.
+Valve added support for free-to-play games on Steam as well as support for in-game microtransactions through the use of Steamworks in June 2011, while support was added in September 2011 for trading in-game items and "unopened" gifts between users.
 Steam Coupons, which was introduced in December 2011, provides single-use coupons that provide a discount to the cost of items.
 Steam Coupons can be provided to users by developers and publishers; users can trade these coupons between friends in a similar fashion to gifts and in-game items.
 In May 2015, GameStop began selling Steam Wallet cards.
 Steam Market, a feature introduced in beta in December 2012 that would allow users to sell virtual items to others via Steam Wallet funds, further extended the idea.
 Valve levies a transaction fee of 15% on such sales and game publishers that use Steam Market pay a transaction fee.
 For example, Team Fortress 2—the first game supported at the beta phase—incurred both fees.
 Full support for other games was expected to be available in early 2013.
 In April 2013, Valve added subscription-based game support to Steam; the first game to use this service was Darkfall Unholy Wars.